 Eclipses to natal Uranus have shocking effects – they can initiate a conflict between the need for freedom and the sense of responsibility.
 If transiting Saturn is configured with the eclipse point, it can burden us with a responsibility that limits our freedom.
-They can make for re-invention dramas, in which individuals dress or behave in an age or culturally inappropriate fashion in order to impress someone younger or more “hip” than themselves.
+They can make for re-invention dramas, in which one might dress or behave in a way that is inappropriate for their age in order to impress someone younger or more “hip” than themselves.

 If Neptune is conjunct or opposite the eclipse degree, there is a need for caution regarding the natal planet it touches.
 This kind of eclipse may be present in situations where dissolution, illusion or confusion is involved.
 If natal Jupiter is affected, one is at risk of seeing their money disappear, and reappear into the hands of another.
 If Mercury is affected, plans or activities may be undermined by false information.

 Eclipses to natal Neptune can enhance self destructive patterns or cause deception and other trouble in business.
-They can represent separations if natal Neptune is configured with Saturn, but if the eclipse is positive and Neptune has a favorable relationship with Jupiter, it may answer one’s prayers.
+They can represent separations if natal Neptune is configured with Saturn, but if the eclipse is positive and Neptune has a favorable relationship with either transiting or natal Jupiter, it may answer one’s prayers.

 Tiny Pluto, despite its demotion to “dwarf planet” status, can be the anchor for powerful eclipse effects.
-Plutonian eclipses are transformative, but never polite or comfortable.
-They are famous for initiating power struggles, and drastic or dramatic events and actions.
+Plutonian eclipses are transformative.
+They are never polite or comfortable.
+They are famous for initiating power struggles, drastic actions or dramatic events.
 The natal planet they contact often describe situations in which you are forced to deal with matters outside of your control.

 When a troublesome eclipse lands on natal Pluto, the results of one’s errors, large and small, seem to manifest, especially if Mars is involved: one may even find oneself in a physically dangerous situation.
 They can bring toil and responsibilities when with Saturn, but with Jupiter, one may be freed from limitations.
 Pluto is always about letting go.
 Those who suffer from the effects of Pluto do so because they are holding on to something “toxic”: whether it be a relationship, an activity or an idea.
 Remember though, that the outer planets must be prominent in some way to fully express the effects of an eclipse.

 Here’s an example of how eclipses can work in the chart of an individual.
 Amy Winehouse, the well-known and infamous British singer, was born 9/14/1983.
 At the time of this writing, her birth-time was unknown to the astrological community, but has since been revealed.
-I have not re-written the commentary with her correct chart in mind, because the indications shown by the eclipse charts alone are quite compelling and profound examples of how astrology, when done correctly can work even with minimal data.
+I have not re-written the commentary with her correct chart in mind, because the indications shown by the eclipse charts alone are compelling examples of how astrology, when done correctly, can work even with minimal data.

 We can see, from the birthday alone, that the Solar eclipse of 9/11/2007 was close to her Sun.
 We’ll also find that Neptune is square the Sun and Mercury, and that Jupiter, at 5 Sagittarius, is exactly on the Ascendant of the eclipse chart.
 This would presage advancement and honor, notice and victory.
 But her natal Sun and Mercury fall into a grand cross with the eclipse point and the transiting Uranus, Mars and Pluto, with Pluto conjunct the natal Neptune.